JuanBaut/React.js-showcase/README.md

-#This is a React.js showcase.
+# This is a React.js showcase.
-I made this project while in my bootcamp (Henry), its only real functionality is to preview the frontend and backend with a pokedex-like or wiki-like appearance.
+### I made this project while in my bootcamp (Henry), its only real functionality is to preview my frontend and backend skills with a pokedex-like or wiki-like appearance with a REST api that provides characters from the popular show Rick and Morty.
 ---
-It is still in progress, so some of the frontend may change, and the backend will be completed.
+### It is still in progress, so some of the frontend may change, and the backend will be completed.
 ---
 Dependencies:
 - react-router-dom